ROCm/rocm-examples/Libraries/hipSOLVER/syevj_batched/README.md

 - `hipsolverDestroySyevjInfo`: destroys the structure for the input parameters and output information for calling `syevjBatched`.
 - `hipsolverXsyevjSetMaxSweeps`: configures the maximum amounts of sweeps.
 - `hipsolverXsyevjSetTolerance`: configures  the tolerance of `syevj`.
-- `hipsolverXsyevjSetSortEig` : configures wether to sort the eigenvalues (and eigenvectors, if applicable) or not.
+- `hipsolverXsyevjSetSortEig` : configures whether to sort the eigenvalues (and eigenvectors, if applicable) or not.
 By default they are always sorted increasingly.
 - `hipsolver[SD]syevjBatched_bufferSize`: computes the required workspace size `lwork` on the device for a given configuration.
 - `hipsolver[SD]syevjBatched`: computes the eigenvalues of a batch $A$ of $n \times n$ symmetric matrices $A_i$.
 The correct function signature should be chosen based on the datatype of the input matrices:
   - `S` single-precision real (`float`)
   - `D` double-precision real (`double`)

+  For single- and double-precision complex values, the function `hipsolver[CZ]heevjBatched(...)` is available in hipSOLVER.

   In this example, a double-precision real input matrix is used, in which case the function accepts the following parameters:
   - `hipsolverHandle_t handle`